matthiasbeyer/cargo-changelog/README.md

 - Everytime you add/change/fix something and want to document it, you create a new changelog entry with `cargo changelog add`
-- Then, when a new version is released, you run `cargo changelog generate
+- Then, when a new version is released, you run `cargo changelog create-release
   <bump>` to move all unreleased changes to either the next patch/minor/major
   version
 - Finally, you re-generate the CHANGELOG.md file using `cargo changelog release`